Cemsavas/SSP-Library/README.md

-# SDP Librady
+# SSP Librady
- SDP (Scalable Dimension Pixels) is a easy library to adjust Views for all screensizes
+ SSP (Size Scalable Pixels) is a easy library to adjust Text sizes for all screensizes

 🎢Steps : How to Implement ?